Is Kayak Fishing Safe For Non-Swimmers? 7 Best Tips!

 Kayak fishing is not dangerous when done correctly and with good sense!
 Just like any other hobby or sport, when people take shortcuts, become complacent, or act stupidly, that’s when things will happen!

-Most accidents or incidents occur when weather conditions are drastically changing, and you get caught far from your launching point.
+Most accidents or incidents occur when weather conditions drastically change, and you get caught far from your launching point.

 In 2019 the USCG counted 4,168 boating accidents.
 The most common kayaker incidents were the following: